Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

 You still can't see comments in the browser!
 Let's tackle that problem next.

 This is a chicken and egg problem.
 We'd like to see comments but can't see any if they don't exist in the database.
-For this reason we chose to write the code that create comments first.
+For this reason we chose to write the code that creates comments first.
 Now we will write the code to display comments.

 > [action]
 >